sether31/LMS/README.md

 # Kitchenomachia Academy!

-* Kitchenomachia Academy is your ultimate online culinary classroom!
-Unlock your cooking potential with interactive courses, self-paced lessons, and fun quizzes.
-Complete a course, earn a certificate, and show the world you're a good chef!👨‍🍳🏆
+* Kitchenomachia Academy is an online culinary classroom and can unlock your cooking potential with interactive courses, self-paced lessons, and fun quizzes.
+Complete a course and earn a certificate, and show the world you're a good chef!👨‍🍳🏆

 ## User Features
 1. **Enroll in a course**
 2. **View, complete and unlock next modules after the current modules**
 3. **View, complete and unlock next lesson after the current lesson**
+4. **Take quizzes**
-4. **Get certificate of completion**
+5. **Get certificate of completion**

 ## Admin Features
 1. **Create course**